Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Hamiltonian for Idler Efficiency

 where $b^\dagger_{J}$ and $b_{J}$ are the creation and lowering operators for the cavity modes, $\Delta$ is the nonlinear coupling strength parameter, $V_{cav}$ is the mode volume of the cavity, $n(\omega)$ is the linear refractive index of the material, and $n_2$ is the nonlinear refractive index of the material~\cite{Vernon2016}.
 The coupling portion of the Hamiltonian only contains the emitter to cavity coupling term, given the emitter's raising and lowering operators $\sigma_+$ and $\sigma_-$:

 where $g_e$ is the emitter to cavity coupling rate, $F_p$ is the Purcell enhancement of the signal mode, $\tau_e$ is the bulk radiative emission lifetime of the emitter.
-The ratio of Zero Phonon Line (ZPL) radiative decay $r_{ZPL}=r_{Debye}\cdot r_{QE}$ is given by $r_{Debye}$, the Debye-Waller factor of the emitter, and $r_{QE}$, the quantum efficiency of the emitter due to non-radiative decay.
+The ratio of ZPL radiative decay $r_{ZPL}=r_{Debye}\cdot r_{QE}$ is given by $r_{Debye}$, the Debye-Waller factor of the emitter, and $r_{QE}$, the quantum efficiency of the emitter due to non-radiative decay.
 This ratio is a vital term in determining the absolute efficiency of obtaining an entangled photon from the spin-photon interface~\cite{Brooks2021,Janitz:20}.
 The quantum efficiency and Debye-Waller factor for the SnV center are around 0.8 and 0.6 in bulk diamond, respectively, leading to a bulk radiative factor of $r_{ZPL}=0.48$~\cite{Ruf:2021, Iwasaki2017, Rosenthal2024}.
 This is relatively high compared to the SiV and NV centers, with radiative factors of around $r_{ZPL}=0.24, 0.04$, respectively, in bulk diamond~\cite{Redhu2025, Neu2011, Becker2017, Neu2012, Berthel2015}.
 We choose to design around the SnV center due to its high radiative factor, using $r_{ZPL}=0.48$ for our analysis.
 The emitter loss rate is then $M_{e}=2\pi (1-r_{ZPL})/\tau_e$.
-Putting together all sources of out-coupling from the system gives the non-Hermitian portion of the Hamiltonian,